 3. Teach your child some relaxation techniques.
 Progressive muscle relaxation or guided imagery is very useful.
 I still use guided meditation, imagery and relaxation tapes to help calm me during an attack.
 I can’t recommend them enough!

 4. Massage their feet, if it calms them down or stroke their hair

 gently.
 Sometimes touch can reduce pain, but sometimes it can induce

-5. Press on their nausea points (see point 2), if that feels comfortable for you.
+5. Press on their nausea points (see anti-nausea band above), if that feels comfortable for you.
 This is a well known point to reduce nausea and induce calm – perfect aid for a migraine attack.

 This is inspired by Migraines for Dummies, but I like to be more specific.
 So here is my interpretation of what they suggest telling your child.